 The Marine Corps museum was very cool.
 It was shaped kind of like a famous statue.
-It had a big point at the top and was all glass.
-There were planes suspended inside like at the Air and Space Museum.
+It had a big point at the top and

 Just outside the gift shop, we looked outside and it was pouring!!!
 I wasn't going anywhere near that!
 Luckily, the man with the fuzzy face had brought an umbrella with us into the museum and it let up a little as we headed outside, so I didn't get wet.
 That made me very happy, so I rode next the man with the fuzzy face and helped him drive.